 We will always follow up with parents/carers when pupils are not at school.
 This means we need to have a least two up to date contact numbers for parents/carers.

 Parents should remember to update the academy as soon as possible if the numbers change.

-In response to the guidance in Keeping Children Safe in Education (2023) leaders have ensured that:
+In response to the guidance in Keeping Children Safe in Education (2024) leaders have ensured that:

-- 1. Staff understand what to do when children do not attend regularly. - 2.
+- 1. Staff understand what to do when children do not attend regularly - 2.
 Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions) are in place. - 3.
 Staff know that travelling to conflict zones could be an indicator of FGM and forced marriage. - 4.
-Procedures are in place to ensure that we always inform the local authority when we plan to take pupils off-roll. - 5.
-When pupils leave the academy to be home educated. - 6.
-Move away from the academy location. - 7.
-Remain medically unfit beyond compulsory school age. - 8.
-Are in custody for four months or more (and will not return to academy afterwards); or are permanently excluded.
+Procedures are in place to ensure that we always inform the local authority when we plan to take pupils off-roll or when they: - 5. leave the academy to be home educated - 6. move away from the academy location - 7. remain medically unfit beyond compulsory school age - 8. are in custody for four months or more (and will not return to academy afterwards); or are permanently excluded